cnabio/duffle/docs/201-credentialset.md

 This document covers how credentials are passed into Duffle from the environment.

-> This functionality was not part of the initial draft specification.

 ## The Credential Problem

 Consider the case where a CNAB bundle named `example/myapp:1.0.0` connects to both ARM (Azure IaaS API service) and Kubernetes.
 Each has its own API surface which is secured by a separate set of credentials.
 ARM requires a periodically expiring token managed via `az`.
 Kubernetes stores credentialing information in a `KUBECONFIG` YAML file.